-Tips and advice to help you adapt and start a new diet to help with endometriosis
+Tips and advice to help you adapt to diet changes to help reduce your endometriosis symptoms

-There is lots of advice about diet and nutrition to help with endometriosis, but how do you adapt to a new diet?
-This article gives you advice how to get started and gradually introduce a new diet regime.
+There is lots of advice about diet and nutrition to help with endometriosis, but how do you adapt to a new way of eating ?
+This article gives you advice about how to get started and gradually introduce new diet changes.

-Taking on diet changes and altering old eating habits will take you a while to adjust and get used to the changes, but it will soon become a new good habit.
-You will need to gradually restock your food cupboards with the basic ingredients for the endo diet, which you can find details of here.
+Taking on diet changes and altering old eating habits will take you a while to adjust and be able to get used to the changes, but it will soon become a new good habit.
+You may need to gradually restock your food cupboards with some of the basic ingredients which you can find details of here.

-You may be required to learn a couple of new cooking skills like working with a food processor, making juices and smoothies, and being organised and getting used to the process of bulk cooking – bulk cooking is a great idea as it allows you to have extra ready cooked meals in your freezer to use on days you are feeling bad and do not feel like cooking.
+You may be required to learn some new cooking techniques, like working with a food processor, making juices and smoothies, and being organised and getting used to the process of bulk cooking – bulk cooking is a great idea as it allows you to have extra ready cooked meals in your freezer to use on days you are feeling bad and do not feel like cooking.
+Soups, casseroles and stews are ideal for bulk cooking and freezing.

-One requirement is to find out where you will be doing your shopping to get hold of any new ingredients.
-This is especially true if you are going to go organic which is highly advised.
+One requirement you may need to pursue is where you will be doing your shopping to get hold of any slightly new or different ingredients.
+This is especially true if you are going to go organic which is highly advised if you can afford it.
 This is where the internet comes into its own.
 Most supermarkets have online stores and you can browse their website to see if they stock what you are looking for.
 There are also specialist online food suppliers who offer such items as organic herbs, and spices, herb teas etc.

 Even Amazon has a pantry section.
 The beauty of these online suppliers is that you can get home delivery which saves you time and more importantly energy.
 Some days with endometriosis, you just don’t have the energy or you are in too much pain to go grocery shopping, then these online services can be a godsend.